miketrebilcock/ardREST/README.md

 TODO's
 ---------------

-- check status after setting a pin value and return false if something was wrong
+- check status after setting a pin value and return false if something goes wrong
-- check if only pins can be changed which are available
+- check that only pins are changeable which are available and usable